-- 11. It was not necessary for the FEIS to analyze queue lengths.
+11. It was not necessary for the FEIS to analyze queue lengths.
 Review of queue lengths is more appropriately done at the project level, rather than the programmatic stage.
 Such analysis should be done when looking at specific improvements in the construction phase, so that determinations of significant adverse impacts can occur in conjunction with construction, rather than trying to guess what will happen 15 years from now.
 The FEIS contained a reasonably thorough discussion to inform the City of the environmental impacts of traffic while recognizing that more detailed information on environmental impacts will be available with subsequent project proposals.
-However, the Hearing Examiner will recommend additional conditions for this topic as part of the MPD. - 12.
-Application of the 0.97 peak hour factor does not make the FEIS inadequate.
-While there was testimony that a 0.92 peak hour factor is the accepted standard, applying that factor to an intersection already at 0.92 or higher would be superfluous, and a higher factor would be appropriate.
-The City should have done an individual analysis of each intersection under consideration, and applied a factor appropriate to that intersection.
-However, the application of the 0.97 peak hour factor does not fall beyond the range of professional judgment, and is not clearly erroneous; substantial deference must be given to substantial deference the SEPA Responsible Official's determination that FEIS is adequate.
-Application of a higher than necessary peak hour factor is not a conservative analysis with respect to the project's recent growth trends was within the bounds of professional judgment.
-The background rate of growth is subject to change and a straight line projection based on historical trends may under or overstate total background traffic and therefore affect the calculated share of pro-rata project impacts.
+However, the Hearing Examiner will recommend additional conditions for this topic as part of the MPD.

+- 12. Application of the 0.97 peak hour factor does not make the FEIS inadequate.
+While there was testimony that a 0.92 peak hour factor is the accepted standard, applying that factor to an intersection already at 0.92 or higher would be appropriate.
+The City should have done an individual analysis of each intersection under consideration and applied a factor appropriate to that intersection.
+However, the analysis is still adequate since the 0.97 peak hour factor does not fall beyond the range of professional judgment and substantial deference must be given to the SEPA Responsible Official's determination that FEIS is adequate.
+Although the 0.97 PHF falls within the realm of adequacy, it was clearly not the most accurate assumption that could have been employed.
+The Hearing Examiner will recommend more accurate PHF use for the MPD conditions of approval. - Parametrix's use of a 1.5% growth rate in background traffic based on 13. recent growth trends was within the bounds of professional judgment.
+The background rate of growth is subject to change, and a straight line projection based on historical trends may under- or overstate total background traffic and therefore affect the calculated share of pro-rata project impacts.
 A high background growth is conservative with respect to total impacts in that it will increase apparent impacts and required mitigation.
 A higher rate is not conservative with respect to the project's pro-rata contribution to those impacts because higher background traffic figures would reduce the project's perceived pro-rata contribution to the impact and reduce the project's share of mitigation proportionately to the increase in background traffic assumptions.
 Although the Applicant's projections may not be the most accurate methodology, they are reasonable, within the bounds of professional judgment and suffice under the substantial weight standard.
 Appellants did not meet their burden of showing the calculation was erroneous or why the SEPA responsible official's judgment should be overruled.
-However, the Hearing Examiner will recommend
+However, the Hearing Examiner will recommend additional conditions for this topic as part of the MPD. - 14.
+As is evident from the findings above, the EIS traffic analysis is adequate but in several instances there are more accurate methodologies and assumptions available to ensure more complete mitigation.
+The Examiner will recommend conditions on the MPD that incorporate the better methodologies and assumptions.